Foundations-of-Applied-Mathematics/Student-Materials/README.md

 Git manages the history of a file system through _commits_, or checkpoints.
 Use `git status` to see the files that have been changed since the last commit.
 These changes are then moved to the _staging area_, a list of files to save during the next commit, with `git add <filename(s)>`.
-Save the changes in the staging area with `git commit -m "A brief message describing the changes"`.
+Save the changes in the staging area with `git commit -m "<A brief message describing the changes>"`.

 All of these commands are done within a clone of the repository, stored somewhere on a computer.
 This repository must be manually synchronized with the online repository via two other git commands: `git pull origin master`, to pull updates from the web to the computer; and `git push origin master`, to push updates from the computer to the web.